awesomemotive/WP-Mail-SMTP/readme.txt

 * Changed: More helpful test email content (with a mailer name).

 = 0.11.2 - 2017-11-28 =
-* Added: Setting to hide annoucement feed.
+* Added: Setting to hide announcement feed.
 * Changed: Announcement feed data.

 = 0.11.1 - 2017-10-30 =